rhythm-28/rhythm-28/README.md

 ## I'm a Developer and a Student!!

 - 🔭 I’m a MERN stack web developer.
-- 🌱 I’m currently interning as a React Developer.
 - 🥅 2021 Goals: To learn app and game development.
-- 👯 Also looking for summer internship opportunities.
+- 👯 Looking for summer internship opportunities.
 - ⚡ Fun fact: I love to watch anime.

 ### Connect with me: